zzzcdf/cube.js/docs/content/Caching/Caching.md

 ### Refresh Keys

 Cube.js takes great care to prevent unnecessary queries from hitting your database.
 The first stage caching system caches query results in Redis (or in the in-memory store in development), but Cube.js needs a way to know if the data powering that query result has changed.
-If the underlying data isn't any different, the cached result is valid and can be returned skipping that expensive query, but if there is a difference, the query needs to be re-run and its' result cached.
+If the underlying data isn't any different, the cached result is valid and can be returned skipping an expensive query, but if there is a difference, the query needs to be re-run and its result cached.

 To aid with this, Cube.js defines a `refreshKey` for each cube.
 [Refresh keys](cube#parameters-refresh-key) are evaluated by Cube.js to assess if the data needs to be refreshed.